xiaoyangnihao/TTS-1/README.md

 The system consists of two parts:

-1. A Tacotron2 model with Dynamic Convolutional Attention which modifies the hybrid location sensitive attention mechanism to be purely location based, resulting in better generalization on long utterances.
+1. A Tacotron model with Dynamic Convolutional Attention which modifies the hybrid location sensitive attention mechanism to be purely location based, resulting in better generalization on long utterances.
 This model takes text (in the form of character sequence) as input and predicts a sequence of mel-spectrogram frames as output.

 2. A WaveRNN based vocoder; which takes the mel-spectrogram predicted in the previous step as input and generates a waveform as output.

-All model details, training configuration etc are specified in `config.yaml`
+All audio processing parameters, model hyperparameters, training configuration etc are specified in `config/config.py`
 ## Getting started
 ### 0. Download dataset and make train/eval split